18.00$ – 35.00$

 Panthalassa, a collective of creatives based in Germany, Spain and France, is dedicated exclusively to create high-end ocean-related content.
 They left with pro-surfer Aritz Aramburu and Spanish model Almudena Fernandez, known for her commitment to environmental projects and dedicated to eco-living in all aspects of life.
 Involved in environmental activism for the length of her decade-long modeling career, Almudena Fernandez brought along her boyfriend, professional surfer Aritz Aranburu.
 Striving to make the world a better place, the couple directed their environmental activism towards the problem of overfishing.
 “For the very first time in my life, I was shown the real face of the oceans,” said Aranburu, realizing the power of people to stop overfishing.

-Thank you to Panthalassa Society for taking actions and allowing us to be a platform for their thoughts, which are beautifully written by Elisa Routa.
+Thank you to Panthalassa Society for taking actions and allowing us to be a platform to share their thoughts, which were beautifully written by Elisa Routa.

 We highly recommend you to follow their journey and support them in this lifelong battle that is to protect the sea.